 about

-Ryu Cipris is a Japanese-American flutist comfortable in multiple genres.
-He was featured on Indian bansuri with American Ballet Theatre, and has played various panpipes, tin whistles, recorders, and bamboo flutes subbing on Broadway since 2014—currently with The Lion King and Wicked.
-Ryu has performed as an orchestral principal at Tokyo’s Suntory Hall, the Concertgebouw in Amsterdam, and Carnegie Hall—in the US, he has freelanced with the Pacific Symphony, New Haven Symphony, NOVUS, Bard SummerScape, New York Pops, Opera Saratoga, Musica Viva NY, and Radio City Christmas Spectacular.
+Ryu Cipris is a Japanese-American flutist; he was recently featured on stage at the Metropolitan Opera House as bansuri soloist in American Ballet Theatre’s NYC premier run of The Winter’s Tale.
+Ryu has performed as an orchestral principal at Tokyo’s Suntory Hall and the Concertgebouw in Amsterdam—in the US, he has freelanced with the Pacific Symphony, New Haven Symphony, NOVUS, Bard SummerScape, New York Pops, Opera Saratoga, Musica Viva NY, and Radio City Christmas Spectacular.
+He has played various panpipes, tin whistles, recorders, and bamboo flutes on Broadway since 2014—currently subbing with The Lion King and Wicked.